-Department of Fine Arts The Fine Arts curriculum is structured, in broad variety, from basic introduction through advanced understanding that develops with advancement over the student's time at Bishop Guertin.
+Department of Fine Arts

+The Fine Arts curriculum is structured, in broad variety, from basic introduction through advanced understanding that develops with advancement over the student's time at Bishop Guertin.
 The Fine Arts Department is structured to prepare students from new understanding to advanced investigation including portfolio preparation and/or performance preparation at the post-secondary level.

-Department of Fine Arts Studio Arts Course Progression
+Studio Arts